toextendmylimits/Meta_Coding/memorize-list-16062024.md

 | 8.
 String to Integer (atoi) |
 | 138 Copy List with Random Pointer 高频 掌握O（1）space写法 |
 | 317.
 Shortest Distance from All Buildings | Memorize BFS
+| 863.
+All Nodes Distance K in Binary Tree | Convert to graph and then BFS